How to buy the best TV

-Hisense's range isn't as broad as LG or Samsung's, but this still a solid selection, including OLED and LCD models at all sizes and prices.
+Hisense's 2019 range wasn't as broad as LG's or Samsung's, but it still included OLED and LCD models at all sizes and prices.

 Price is the key thing with Hisense.
 Its TVs tend to be cheaper than its more established rivals and that even extends to its OLED, a premium type of display that almost always commands a high price.

 The 55-inch H55O8BUK is packed with Hisense's advanced picture and sound technology, but still manages to undercut rival OLEDs by a few hundred pounds.